WHO ARE THE PLAYERS?

 - Note: Individual presenters may also be organizers, providing the webinar service for a speakers fee to individuals or societies.
 In this case, societies don't have to provide the software to attend the webinar.

-Some webinars employ the "1 computer to many computers" model, where you can tune in live from any computer with internet access to view the presenter's slides, and ask questions.
+Some webinars employ the "1 computer to many devices" model, where you can tune in live from any computer with internet access to view the presenter's slides, and ask questions.

-- Individuals register and participate in a live webinar using their home or office computers at a specific time.
-They may listen with speakers, but if they wish to ask a question of the presenter, a USB headset is recommended.
+- Individuals register and participate in a live webinar or Hangout on Air using their home or office computers, tablets or smart phones at a specific time.
+They may listen with their device's customary speakers, but if they wish to ask a question of the presenter, a USB headset is recommended.
 Option telephone access is available.
+Improvements to hardware technology means attendees may ask questions via their tablet or smart phone with only partial audio degradation.

 Other webinars employ the "1 computer to 1 computer" model, where attendees gather in a large meeting room equipped with a single computer with internet access to view the presenter's slides and ask questions live.